'It's just crazy': Norris' Division I pipeline hits new peak with junior trio

 With the volleyball talent currently playing in Nebraska, it’s not uncommon for a school to have a Division I recruit or two on their team at the same time.

-But Norris, and their junior class, have gone a little bit beyond.
+But Norris, and its junior class, have gone a little bit beyond.

 Over the past month, current Norris players Alivia Hausmann, Celia Spilker and Mallorie Meyer have all announced their commitments to DI schools.